kkharji/clj-duct-reitit/README.md

     - `:error-formater` custom function to format the return body.
   - `:environment`: environment variables to be injected to handlers.
   - `:middlewares`: global middleware to be passed to reitit middleware key with the default once.
+  - `:logger`: logger to be used in logging.
+TODO: make it default to duct/logger if available
   - `:cross-origin` cross-origin resource sharing configuration, In development, the origin will always be a wildcard as the example above. valid keys: `:headers, :origin, :methods`
   - `:exceptions`